Banknotes of the pound sterling: Northern Ireland

 In Northern Ireland, three retail banks exercise their right to issue pound sterling notes: Bank of Ireland, Danske Bank (formerly Northern Bank) and Ulster Bank.
 As of 2020, Northern Bank and Ulster Bank are the only two banks that have issued special commemorative notes so far.

-Until June 2020, First Trust Bank (formerly Allied Irish Banks) issued their own banknotes but no longer do so.
+Until June 2020, First Trust Bank (formerly Allied Irish Banks and now AIB (NI)) issued their own banknotes but no longer do so.

 Bank of Ireland notes

 Like other banks in Northern Ireland, Bank of Ireland retains its note-issuing rights from before the partition of Ireland; while Bank of Ireland is headquartered in Dublin, it issues sterling notes within the United Kingdom.
 In spite of its name, Bank of Ireland is not, and never has been, a central bank; it is a retail bank.
 Its sterling notes should not be confused with banknotes of the former Irish pound which were in use in the Republic of Ireland before the adoption of the euro in 2001.

-Banknotes issued by Bank of Ireland are of a uniform design, with denominations of £5, £10 £20, £50 and £100 each differentiated by colour.
+Banknotes issued by Bank of Ireland are of a uniform design, with denominations of £5, £10, £20, £50 and £100 each differentiated by colour.
 The notes all feature an illustration of a seated woman, Hibernia, and the heraldic shields of the Counties of Northern Ireland.
 Until April 2008, all Bank of Ireland notes featured an illustration of Queen's University of Belfast on the reverse side.
 A new series of £5, £10 and £20 notes issued in April 2008 depicts the Old Bushmills Distillery and these new notes will gradually replace the previous series as older notes are withdrawn from circulation.
 In 2019 the Bank of Ireland released new Polymer banknotes with the same design as their paper counterparts but the same size as the Bank of England equivalents.